-Like many property owners, I was shocked when Oregon became the first in the nation to pass statewide rent control.
-Overnight, housing providers throughout the state had to deal with a new set of restrictions on when and how much they can raise rents, as well as major new limits on no-fault evictions.
+In 2019 Oregon became the first state in the nation to pass a statewide rent control bill.
+Overnight, housing providers throughout the state had to deal with a new set of restrictions on when and how much they can raise the rent, as well as new limits on no-fault evictions.

-Affordability is a real problem, not just in Oregon but in many desirable areas throughout the country.
-But, as economists have shown over and over again, blanket rent control is not the answer—more housing is.
+Of course, affordability is a real problem not just in Oregon, but as economists have shown over and over again, blanket rent control is not the answer—more housing is.

-Rent control not only means fewer opportunities for development, it could also mean an end to putting a smart utility billing program like Livable in place throughout your portfolio.
+Rent control actually means fewer opportunities for development and in turn could mean an end to utilizing a smart utility billing program like Livable on your portfolio.
 In rent-controlled markets, owners can generally only institute a bill-back program unit-by-unit on turnover.
 That means rent control not only keeps housing costs high, it also disincentives tenant conservation.
 Yet these negative outcomes have not stopped the idea of rent control from spreading.
-Read on to learn more.

-Insulating water pipes is a quick and inexpensive way to lower water-heating costs.
-The easy upgrade reduces heat loss and allows you to lower your buildings’ water temperature setting by two to four degrees.
-Plus, since water doesn’t take as long to heat up, less of this precious resource is wasted waiting for faucets and showers to get to the appropriate temperature.
+Insulating water pipes is a quick and inexpensive way to lower water heating costs.
+This easy upgrade reduces heat loss and allows you to lower your entire buildings’ water temperature by two to four degrees.
+Water also doesn’t take as long to heat up, so less of this precious resource is wasted waiting for faucets and showers to get to the appropriate temperature.

-On smaller buildings, this is a definite DIY job that should take less than a day to complete.
+On smaller buildings, this is an easy DIY job that can take less than a day to complete!
 Check out the U.S. Department of Energy’s website for a comprehensive shopping list and step-by-step instructions.